shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 *10000wyl ● 1hr ● Self ● Forever*

 **Transform** yourself into a different form.

-This requires a DNA reference, such as scale, hair, fin.
-Touching a living creature also counts.
+The form you get depends on the DNA reference used.

 For example, you can use a fish to adapt to an aquatic environment, gaining the ability to breathe underwater and gain a swimming speed.